For the most part, experts agree that exercise is good for you.

 Statistics and studies have shown that those who exercise on a regular basis are more likely to live longer, healthier lives than those who don’t, and when combined with a healthy diet, exercise can help you build a slimmer, sexier body.

-Learn how to spot the signs of overtraining, so you can side-step this potential hurdle in your weight loss routine.
+Learn how to spot the signs of overtraining, so you can side-step this potential hurdle in your weight loss plan.

 Does it feel like your workouts are getting harder and harder, even though you haven’t changed a thing?
 Does exercise fill you with a feeling of dread or frustration?
 Can’t quite get up to your normal speed anymore?
 Then perhaps you’ve been overtraining!